PyBeginner1/Credit-Card_Fraud_Detection/README.md

 These features will be referred to as TRANSACTION_ID, TX_DATETIME, CUSTOMER_ID, TERMINAL_ID, TX_AMOUNT, and TX_FRAUD.

 The goal of the transaction data simulator will be to generate a table of transactions with these features

+## Transaction generation process
+The simulation will consist of five main steps:

+1. Generation of customer profiles: Every customer is different in their spending habits.
+This will be simulated by defining some properties for each customer.
+The main properties will be their geographical location, their spending frequency, and their spending amounts.
+The customer properties will be represented as a table, referred to as the customer profile table.
+2. Generation of terminal profiles: Terminal properties will simply consist of a geographical location.
+The terminal properties will be represented as a table, referred to as the terminal profile table.
+3. Association of customer profiles to terminals: We will assume that customers only make transactions on terminals that are within a radius of of their geographical locations.
+This makes the simple assumption that a customer only makes transactions on terminals that are geographically close to their location.
+This step will consist of adding a feature 'list_terminals' to each customer profile, that contains the set of terminals that a customer can use.
+4. Generation of transactions: The simulator will loop over the set of customer profiles, and generate transactions according to their properties (spending frequencies and amounts, and available terminals).
+This will result in a table of transactions.
+5. Generation of fraud scenarios: This last step will label the transactions as legitimate or genuine.
+This will be done by following three different fraud scenarios.